Colorado & Utah

 Hiking

-Sandboard the Dunes at Great Sand Dunes National Park
+Sandboard at Great Sand Dunes National Park

 Imagine gliding down the massive dunes at Great Sand Dunes National Park, sandboarding across golden peaks that stretch as far as the eye can see.
-You experience the exhilaration of surfing on sand as you ride the waves of this unique desert landscape.
+Experience the exhilaration of surfing on sand as you ride the waves of this unique desert landscape.
 In between runs, you learn about the park’s fascinating ecosystem, from its rare wildlife to the geological forces that created the towering dunes.
 It’s a thrilling and fun way to explore one of America’s most extraordinary natural wonders.

 Sand Surfing